When our traveler barely makes it back to its port of origin

 I would like to visit Delhi and travel by train to Mumbai, where I should be able to get my car in something like ten days.
 But we will see.
 For now I am in survival mode, trying to escape from Iran.

-24 Responses to “When our traveler barely makes it back to its port of origin”
+24 Replies to “When our traveler barely makes it back to its port of origin”

 The pictures are so great.
 I’m really enjoying your trip!! stay safe.